 If you're using a USB 2.0 cable:

 Instances of keyboards with USB 2.0 not being detected are pretty rare.
-Assuming there are no faults with your computer or keyboard, there are only a few issues that can cause this.
+Assuming there are no faults with your computer or keyboard, and no settings on your keyboard that are preventing it from sending midi data to your computer, there are only a few issues that can cause this.

-- If you have a 64 bit operating system, check that your MIDI keyboard is compatible with your version of Windows.
+- If you have a 64 bit operating system, check that your MIDI keyboard is compatible with your Operating System.
 Occasionally, we have come across instances where customers had a keyboard with drivers that were not compatible with a 64 bit operating system, so no matter what music software they used, the keyboard would not work.

 - There may a fault with the socket on the back of your keyboard.
 The cable plug should fit firmly in the socket.
 If it is loose, this could be the issue.